johnjackoleary/cfi-commonplace-book/Inbox/Wind Shear.md

 - Always be alert to the possibility of wind shear, especially when flying in and around thunderstorms and frontal systems.

 # Details

+#todo :: add sources to know about wind shear

 Wind shear can occur either horizontally or vertically and is most often associated with strong temperature inversions or density gradients.

 While wind shear can occur at any altitude, low-level wind shear is especially hazardous due to the proximity of an aircraft to the ground.